 • Mattresses should be slashed or otherwise damaged to make it unusable and wrapped.

-• Wrap the furniture in plastic so bed bugs cannot escape—this should be done in the unit
+• Wrap the furniture in plastic so bed bugs cannot escape—this should be done in the unit before the mattress is removed.

 • Put in trash shortly before pick-up, so it doesn’t sit for a long time.